-To numerically obtain the above quadratic Wasserstein distance, Solomon et al. \cite{solomon} introduced a convolution method that combined classical geodesic distance results with heat diffusion in Riemannian manifolds.
-This method successfully extends the well-known Sinkhorn algorithm \cite{sinkhorn}, originally designed for the entropic regularized OT problem in flat domains, to smooth manifolds.
-Based on adapting the tractable convex reformulation in \cite{bb00}, Lavenant et al. \cite{hugo18,hugo20} approximated the quadratic Wasserstein distance by discretizing the dual of the DOT problem on triangular meshes, and the corresponding optimization problem was solved using the alternating direction method of multipliers (ADMM) \cite{glowinski75,gabay76}.
-As commented in \cite{hugo18}, while the convolution method in \cite{solomon} is efficient, these entropically regularized techniques suffer from diffusion and tend to produce interpolating densities that do not travel at constant speed.
-In contrast, the DOT-based method in \cite{hugo18}, which preserves the surface structure, produces interpolation densities with less diffusion and travels at a constant speed, while maintaining computational efficiency comparable to the convolution method in \cite{solomon} despite the additional dimensions inherent in the DOT problem.
-Moreover, the authors of \cite{hugo18} concluded that accelerating their method as much as possible is a desirable research topic, since their computational efficiency in large-scale triangular meshes was unsatisfactory.
-More recently, Yu et al. \cite{yjjmanifold} implemented an accelerated proximal gradient method \cite{fista} to solve mean-field games (including DOT problems) on smooth surfaces using triangular mesh discretizations.
-This approach can be viewed as an extension of \cite{yjj24} from flat domains to general smooth surfaces, still requiring a positive lower bound for both the initial and target density functions over the surface.
-Moreover, as shown in \cite[Section 5]{yjjmanifold}, this method can face a great challenge to achieve a relative error of $10^{-4}$ for the residual of the Karush–Kuhn–Tucker (KKT) system, due to the large scale of the discretized DOT problem and the complex structure of the mesh for discretization.
-Consequently, designing an efficient and robust numerical approach to solve the DOT problem on surfaces remains a challenge for computational optimization.
+On surfaces, \cite{hugo18} discretized the dual DOT problem on triangular meshes and solved the resulting convex optimization by the alternating direction method of multipliers (ADMM) \cite{glowinski75,gabay76}.
+Compared with the convolution method in \cite{solomon}, it produces interpolation densities with less diffusion.
+As concluded in \cite[Section 7]{hugo18}, accelerating their method as much as possible is a desirable research topic, since their computational efficiency for large-scale triangular meshes was unsatisfactory.
+More recently, the accelerated proximal gradient method was implemented in \cite{yjjmanifold} for mean-field games (including DOT).
+Still, it requires a positive lower bound for both the initial and target measures.
+According to \cite[Section 5]{yjjmanifold}, it is hard to achieve a relative error of $10^{-4}$ for the residual of the Karush–Kuhn–Tucker (KKT) system due to the large-scale discretization and the complicated mesh.
+Given these limitations, DOT on surfaces remains a difficult problem in computational optimization.